 The Securities Act of 1933 allows private REITs to sell securities to qualified institutional investors – hedge funds, pension funds, asset managers – and to accredited investors.
 Private REITs offered to retail investors typically require a minimum initial investment of between $10,000 and $100,000.

-While a typical initial investment can be higher than $10,000, our Growth and Income REIT can be accessed with a minimum of $5,000.
+Our Growth and Income REIT can be accessed with a minimum of $10,000.
 The Fund is a public, non-traded REIT that seeks to primarily make equity investments in commercial real estate properties across key U.S. markets and property types.
 The Fund’s primary investment objective is capital appreciation and, as a secondary objective, current income.

 Target returns are offered as opinion and are not referenced to past performance.
 Target returns are not guaranteed and results may differ materially.